How to configure the Dell Remote Access Card (DRAC) on the TPAM appliance?

 Refer to Dell documentation How to reset the internal Dell Remote Access Controller (iDRAC) on a PowerEdge server?

-7. Can the DRAC card settings be factory reset, can the password be reset if lost?
+7. Can the DRAC card settings be reset to default settings?

 8. What is the default username / password for the DRAC card?

 The defaults are below, more information can be found in the Dell iDRAC User Guides

 9. If the root password has been lost can it be reset?